eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 }
 ```

 As soon as the callback is registered, the listener thread will invoke it on any service availability change.
-There is a small caveat though that while callback is called on any change, we can only access the latest discovery information by e.g. calling `findService`.
-This means all intermediate changes cannot be detected, in particular we might encounter an ABA problem of service availabilty: the service is availalable, becomes unavailable and available again in quick succession.
+There is a small caveat though that while callback is called on any change, we can only access
+the latest discovery information by e.g. calling `findService`.
+This means all intermediate changes cannot be detected, in particular we may encounter an ABA problem of service availabilty:
+the service is availalable, becomes unavailable and available again in quick succession.
 If the callback issues a `findService`, it will not observe any change in this case.
 As one is usually mainly interested in the available services this can be considered a minor limitation.

 To stop monitoring changes in the availability of services we simply call